Magdalena Baczewska and the Cassatt String Quartet

 Brahms: Piano Quintet in f minor, Op.
 34

-On Wednesday, November 20, 2019 at 7:00 PM, esteemed pianist (and Director of Columbia’s Music Performance Program), Magdalena Baczewska , and the internationally acclaimed Cassatt String Quartet (Muneko Otani, violin, Jennifer Leshnower, violin, Ah Ling Neu, viola, Elizabeth Anderson, cello), join forces at The Italian Academy to perform two masterworks of Romantic chamber music.
+On Wednesday, November 20, 2019, at 7:00 PM, Magdalena Baczewska, esteemed pianist (and Director of Columbia’s Music Performance Program) joins forces with the internationally acclaimed Cassatt String Quartet (Muneko Otani, violin, Jennifer Leshnower, violin, Ah Ling Neu, viola, Elizabeth Anderson, cello) at the Italian Academy to perform two masterworks of Romantic chamber music.

 Polish-born pianist and harpsichordist Magdalena Baczewska enjoys a multifaceted career as concertizer, educator, recording artist, producer, and administrator.
 Director of the Music Performance Program and Lecturer in Music at Columbia University in the City of New York, Baczewska has been acclaimed as a “world-class” musician (The American Record Guide), lauded as “eloquent & technically flawless” (The Washington Post) and “highly sophisticated and truly admirable” (The Weekend, New York) in her “taste and admirable sensitivity” (Palm Beach Arts Paper).